 The School of Physical Therapy at Regis University is pleased to announce new faculty positions.

 In January 2017 the school added its most recent two new faculty.
-Welcome to Dr. Stephanie Albin and Dr. Melissa Hofmann.
+Welcome to Dr. Melissa Hofmann (left) and Dr. Stephanie Albin (right).

 Dr. Hofmann received her initial physical therapy degree from D’Youville College in Buffalo, New York and then practiced in a variety of settings and locations until coming to Colorado to practice at Denver Health Medical Center and Littleton Hospital.
 She became a research assistant at Craig Hospital and then recently completed her PhD at the University of Denver in Research Methods and Statistics.